top of page

 Impact Engineering.JPG

-A series of experiments including static loading tests and high-velocity projectile impact load tests was performed.
-From the test results, it was found that the hybrid layered panels, in which a high-strength composite was located at the front side and a high-ductility composite was located at the rear side, had impact resistance higher than those of other panels
+A high-strength composite was located at the front side and a high-ductility composite was located at the rear side, had excellent impact resistance

 Extremely-ductile slag composites.jpg